Skip to Content

 • possessed a writing that was forged in any of the ways described above, with the intent to use it to defraud someone.

 So, acts that count as a forgery charge must have two characteristics – they must be legally significant and must be false.
-Note that the prosecutor must also prove that the defendant acted with the specific intent to defrauding someone.
+Note that the prosecutor must also prove that the defendant acted with the specific intent to defraud someone.
 However, even if they did not succeed, the mere intent to defraud is enough to warrant a charge of forgery.

 In Louisiana, forgery usually incurs a fine of up to $5,000 and/or up to 10 years in prison.
 If the crime involves knowingly using a forged academic record, the penalties include a fine of up to $5,000 and/or up to 6 months in jail.
 Offenses involving the making or distributing of forged insurance documents will lead to a maximum fine of $5,000 and/or up to 5 years in prison.